ezyang/csrf-magic/README.txt

 When an AJAX call is performed within an iframe, our rewriting of XMLHttpRequest my fail for the first page load.
 Subsequent page loads will work properly.

-7. TODO

-    * Minify csrf-magic.js for performance.

-    * Auto-generate secret.

-    * (?)
-Make "first time" session more robust by double-submitting.

-    * Account for JavaScript generated-forms with some JavaScript that loads into some global onsubmit handler and checks form submissions accordingly.